Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: SyDES

 \subsubsection{Image-Text Contrastive Loss}

-To facilitate the alignment of image and text modalities in a shared semantic space, we introduce an image-text contrastive loss.
-Given the normalized global visual representation $v_{i}^{\mathrm{cls}}$ from the low-resolution image and the global text representation $w_{i}^{\mathrm{cls}}$, the loss is defined to align the image and text representation:
+To align the global representations of image and text modalities in a shared semantic space, we employ an image-text contrastive loss.
+This loss encourages matched image-text pairs to have similar representations while pushing unmatched pairs apart:

-where $\langle \cdot, \cdot \rangle$ denotes the inner product, and $\tau$ is a temperature hyperparameter.
-This loss encourages matched image-text pairs to cluster together in the semantic space while pushing unmatched pairs apart, thereby enhancing cross-modal consistency.